FHantke/brave-browser-wiki/macOS-Development-Environment.md

 - Node.js active LTS version (v16+) - `brew install node` or can also use `nvm`.
 If `node --version` fails when installing `node@16` through Homebrew or reports a different version, run `brew link --force --overwrite node`
 - npm - v8+ (or [Yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable)). npm is automatically installed if you install NodeJS through Homebrew.
 If you'd like to use `yarn` instead of `npm` you can use `yarn import` to create a `yarn.lock` file from our `package-lock.json`.
+- Python - 2.7 and 3+ - **Note:** On macOS 12.3 and higher Python 2.7 is no longer included by default and you will have to [install it manually](https://www.python.org/downloads/release/python-2718/)

 # Other tips